Pyroclastic flow: Interaction with water

 Testimonial evidence from the 1883 eruption of Krakatoa, supported by experimental evidence, shows that pyroclastic flows can cross significant bodies of water.
 However, that might be a pyroclastic surge, not flow, because the density of a gravity current means it cannot move across the surface of water.
 One flow reached the Sumatran coast as far as 48 km away.

-A 2006 BBC documentary film, Ten Things You Didn't Know About Volcanoes, demonstrated tests by a research team at Kiel University, Germany, of pyroclastic flows moving over water.
+A 2006 BBC documentary film, Ten Things You Didn't Know About Volcanoes, demonstrated tests by a research team at Kiel University, Germany, of pyroclastic flows moving over the water.
 When the reconstructed pyroclastic flow (stream of mostly hot ash with varying densities) hit the water, two things happened: the heavier material fell into the water, precipitating out from the pyroclastic flow and into the liquid; the temperature of the ash caused the water to evaporate, propelling the pyroclastic flow (now only consisting of the lighter material) along on a bed of steam at an even faster pace than before.

 During some phases of the Soufriere Hills volcano on Montserrat, pyroclastic flows were filmed about 1 km offshore.
-These show the water boiling as the flow passed over it.
+These show the water boiling as the flow passes over it.
 The flows eventually built a delta, which covered about 1 km2.
-Another example was observed in 2019 at Stromboli, when a pyroclastic flow traveled for several hundreds of meters above the sea.
+Another example was observed in 2019 at Stromboli when a pyroclastic flow traveled for several hundreds of meters above the sea.

 A pyroclastic flow can interact with a body of water to form a large amount of mud, which can then continue to flow downhill as a lahar.
 This is one of several mechanisms that can create a lahar.